dgaydukov/cert-aws/sa/files/sa.md

 * generate compliance patch report - you can either runt it now, or schedule (using cron) to send reports regarding patch state
 * install patches to machines
 If you need to monitor security related logging - use CW logs with metrics, which would send alarm when specific messages appeared in logs (near real-time).
+Rule package - list of security checks that inspector would run against your ec2 (we can't run separate packages, if we choose host assessment all 3 packages would be run):
+* Network assessments (Inspector agent is not required):
+    * Network Reachability - analyze network reachability (SG/NACL) from outside vpc
+* Host assessments (agent is required):
+    * CVEs (Common vulnerabilities and exposures) - checks for publicly knows vulnerabilities and exposures of your ec2 (for example you have some unpatched package that have such vulnerability)
+    * Center for Internet Security (CIS) Benchmarks - well-defined, unbiased, consensus-based industry best practices to help organizations assess and improve their security
+    * Security best practices for Amazon Inspector - determine whether your systems are configured securely

 ###### Macie
 Managed data security/privacy service that uses ML & pattern matching to discover/protect your sensitive data (PII (personally identifiable information) - names, addresses, and credit card numbers) in aws.